Licensed Professional Counselor

 Specialties

 Do you need a letter, or support on your gender journey?
 You've come to the right place.
-I identify as nonbinary/genderqueer, and I understand the complexities of gender and transition.
-I've completed professional training in gender-affirmative care and I have experience working with binary trans, non-binary, agender, and other gender-diverse folks.
-I often write letters for gender-affirming procedures in a single session, and I offer free or reduced-fee letters for BIPOC folks.
+I identify as nonbinary/genderqueer and transfemme, and I understand the complexities of gender and transition.
+I've completed professional training in gender-affirmative care and I have extensive experience working with trans, non-binary, and other gender-diverse folks.
+I get it, and you shouldn't have to educate your therapist about gender!

-Are you queer, or in the LGBTQIA2S+ community umbrella?
-Me too!
-I practice affirmative therapy with queer folks, and I have worked with all sorts of clients, including lesbian, gay, bisexual/pansexual, trans, non-binary, queer, genderqueer, poly, and kinky folks.
+I practice affirmative therapy with queer folks, and I have worked with all sorts of clients, including lesbian, gay, bisexual/pansexual, trans, non-binary, queer, genderqueer, Two Spirit, poly, and kinky folks.
 I love working with my community.
-I'm a founding member of the Oregon Association of LGBT Issues in Counseling and a member of WPATH and TPATH.
+I'm a founding member of the Oregon Association of LGBT Issues in Counseling and a member of TPATH.

 As humans, we have the ability to heal and grow throughout the lifespan.
 I'd like to help you reach your full potential and deepen your sense of being a fully human being, whatever next horizon is calling you now.